SamuelSwartzberg/flashcardifying_text_temp/inf.md

 (literal) type widening is the fact that TS will infer a primitive type and not a literal type for literal values.

-Often, when rust can't infer the type, we need to use turbofish notation ( :​:&lt;type&gt;)
+Often, when rust can't infer the type, we need to use turbofish notation ( :​:‹type›)

 ##### const assertions